Image of Dr. Arndt-Walter Emmerich

 Curriculum Vitae

-Arndt Emmerich is a post-doctoral research fellow at the Max-Weber-Institute of Sociology of Heidelberg University.
-He was a Research Fellow in the Department of Religious Diversity at MPI-MMG.
+Arndt Emmerich is a guest at the Institute.
+He is Senior Lecturer in Sociology at the University of Hertfordshire and part of the international research project ENCOUNTERS (Muslim-Jewish Encounter, Diversity and Distance in Urban Europe: Religion, Culture and Social Model), investigating social, religious, and ethnic encounters between Muslims and Jews in urban Europe.
+Prior to that, Dr Emmerich was a Postdoctoral Research Fellow at the Max-Weber-Institute of Sociology of Heidelberg University and a Research Fellow in the Department of Religious Diversity at MPI-MMG.
 As part of his project, he analysed the role of local mosque activism during the German refugee crisis through a comparative neighbourhood perspective.
-Prior to this, Dr Emmerich was a Qualtitaive Research Officer at the Oxford Department International Development, working for the Changing Structures of Islamic Authority project.
+Between 2017 and 2019, Dr Emmerich was a Postdoctoral Research Officer at the Oxford Department International Development, working for the Changing Structures of Islamic Authority project.
 He carried out an ethnographic study in various cities in Germany and the UK, in order to understand how Muslim youths learn about Islam, decide which Islamic tradition they follow and how mosque-based authorities ensure to stay relevant for the second and third generation of European Muslims.
-Dr Emmerich holds a DPhil and MPhil from the Oxford Department International Development and a BA in Sociology from the University of Essex.
-In his recently published monograph “Islamic Movements in India - Moderation and its Discontents”, Dr Emmerich conducted long-term participatory research within an assertive Islamic movement in the Indian states of Kerala, Karnataka, Andhra Pradesh, Maharashtra and New Delhi.
-He drew on insights from political sociology, social movement theory and studies on political Islam to analyse the ways Islamic movements participate in the democratic process, negotiate with the secular state and align with other Muslim and non-Muslim groups.
-His most recent article “Political Education and Legal Pragmatism of Muslim Organizations in India” has been published in Asian Survey in 2019 and discusses the involvement of Muslim organizations in disseminating political education and legal pragmatism in India.
+Dr Emmerich holds a DPhil and MPhil from the University of Oxford and a BA in Sociology from the University of Essex.
+In his monograph “Islamic Movements in India - Moderation and its Discontents” (2020), Dr Emmerich conducted long-term participatory research within a Muslim minority movement and political party in India.
+He drew on insights from political sociology, social movement theory and Islamic studies to analyse the ways religious movements participate in the democratic process, negotiate with the secular state and align with other Muslim and non-Muslim groups.
+His findings and commentaries have been published in academic journals such as Politics and Religion, Social Compass, Journal of Muslims in Europe, Entangled Religions, Journal of Ethnic and Migration Studies, Asian Survey, and featured, among others, in the BBC, Al Jazeera, Frankfurter Allgemeine Zeitung, Deutsche, Welle, Times of India, and Der Stern.

 Research project